-When you sign up for Flywheel managed WordPress hosting, you also get industry-leading support and expert advice, available 24/7—more on that below.
+When you sign up for Flywheel managed WordPress hosting, you also get industry-leading support and expert advice, available 24/7.

 Flywheel Hosting Plans & Pricing

-Whether you’re a new blogger with little traffic, a small business with that’s trying to take their operation to a higher level, or a freelance designer/developer that builds many websites, Flywheel has a hosting plan for you.
+Whether you’re a new blogger with little traffic, a small business with that’s trying to take their operation to a higher level, or a freelance designer or developer that builds many websites, Flywheel has a hosting plan for you.

 Currently, there are four plans:

 - Tiny (Ideal for small, simple installs) — $13 per month

 - Starter (Their most popular single‑site plan!) — $25 per month